-Courses may not be dropped after the 12th week of the fall or spring terms except in extremely unusual circumstances, and only with the approval of an academic dean.
+Courses taken during the fall and spring terms may not be dropped after the 12th week of the fall or spring terms except in extremely unusual circumstances, and only with the approval of an academic dean.
 (Please note that summer term drop deadlines are usually within the first week or two of a particular summer session.
 See Summer Key Deadlines for more specific details.)

 In order to obtain a drop after the official deadline, a student should have verifiable non-academic circumstances beyond their control which prevented them from dropping the course in a timely manner or from completing the course.
 Please note that the last day to request a late drop is on the last day of classes prior to the start of final exams for the fall or spring term.
 The deadline for summer term late drop requests will be on the last day of the particular summer session.
 Please see dates & deadlines for more detailed information.